home-assistant/home-assistant.io/source/_integrations/panasonic_viera.markdown

   - remote
 ---

-The `panasonic_viera` platform allows you to control a Panasonic Viera TV.
+The Panasonic Viera integration allows you to control a Panasonic Viera TV.

 There is currently support for the following device types within Home Assistant: